f-lombardo/minio-k/README.md

-# Minio-k: a Kotlin example client for MinIO
+# Minio-k: an example Kotlin client for MinIO

 This is a simple example of using [MinIO](https://min.io/) client libraries in Kotlin